When It Rain It Pours Meaning

 Origins and Evolution

 The saying "when it rains, it pours" has an interesting history, with its roots tracing back to the world of advertising.
 The original phrase was "When it rains, they reign," used in the early 20th century by Morton Salt.
-Their advertising campaign highlighted the fact that their salt was free-flowing even in damp weather, thanks to a special additive.
+Also, their advertising campaign highlighted the fact that their salt was free-flowing even in damp weather, thanks to a special additive.
 The full slogan, "When it rains, it pours," implied that Morton Salt's superior quality meant it flowed freely regardless of the weather conditions, unlike other brands that would clump together.

 Psychological Factors at Play